LinfengGao/ProbeRAG/README.md

-# Probing Latent Knowledge Conflict for Faithful Retrieval-Augmented Generation
+# Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation

-Code repository for paper: Probing Latent Knowledge Conflict for Faithful Retrieval-Augmented Generation
+Code repository for paper: Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation

-This repository provides an evaluation framework for paper: Probing Latent Knowledge Conflict for Faithful Retrieval-Augmented Generation, focusing on **knowledge intensive QA tasks**.
-The core method is based on **CLEAR**, with comparisons to several baseline and alternative approaches.
+This repository provides an evaluation framework for paper: Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation, focusing on **knowledge intensive QA tasks**.
+The core method is called **ProbeRAG**, with comparisons to several baseline and alternative approaches.

 ![framework](images/framework.png)